LocalJoost/LocalJoost.github.io/_pages/about.md

 I usually make original content, sometimes building upon other people's work.
 Sometimes I explain things that can be found elsewhere because I felt what I read was not clear enough for my limited mind so I explain it the way it finally clicked with me.
 In all cases I take great pains to be sure to link to people or articles who deserve the credit.
 If you think I have shortchanged you on the credits please let me know.

 Please note, I do not work for Microsoft and while I proudly wear the title of "Microsoft Most Valuable Professional", my opinions, files offered, etc. do not represent, are approved of, endorsed by or paid for by Microsoft.
-The only power behind it is me and my sometimes runaway passion for parts of Microsoft's technology.